danielsaidi/SwiftPackageScripts/README.md

 # About Swift Package Scripts

-This repository contains scripts that let you easily build and test your Swift Package, generate DocC documentation and XCFrameworks, and create new versions.
+Swift Package Scripts let you easily build and test your Swift Package, generate DocC documentation and XCFrameworks, and create new versions.

 ## Scripts